OUR PRIVACY PROMISE

 Use of websites/apps and devices

-Where your personal data are collected as part of your use of our apps and/or devices.
+Where your personal data are collected as part of your use of our websites/apps and/or devices (for example when you provide your personal data when completing online forms or trying on our products virtually via our apps).

 Where your personal data are collected when you ask questions relating to our brands, our products and their use, or your purchases, account or rights.